 A centralized system is required to develop a good understanding of your users across teams and across your firm.
 Here's when research repositories come in handy.
 They bring together various points of user input and feedback.
-So, whether you're a user experience researcher, a user experience designer, or a product manager, this post is for you.
+So, whether you're a UX researcher, designer, or a product manager, this post is for you.

 What is a research repository?